At the age of two, your baby is on the way to enjoying a diet quite similar to yours. At least, you hope so, right?

 3. Probability of a food allergy

-There are numerous food allergies that can affect toddlers.
+Numerous food allergies can affect toddlers.

 Watch out for any food allergy symptoms and be quick to act.